heptarch/heptarch.github.io/drafts/tarkovsky.md

 dabblers and aesthetes who had no other occupation, it seemed, than to hang around Via di San Niccolò and spread gossip.
-Eventually, I understood I was to catalogue, digitize and assess the scholarly interest of an unpublished portion of the Martyrlog, kept in a filing cabinet in a locked room on the fourth floor.
+Eventually, I understood I was to catalogue, digitize and assess the scholarly interest of an unpublished portion of the Martyrolog, kept in a filing cabinet in a locked room on the fourth floor.
 The caretaker would give me the keys, and at the end of the summer, I would share my findings with Andrei and/or Andrea, at least